Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Lateral moraines

-Ridges which form **on the sides (margins) of a glacial channel**, and are the result of the accumulation of debris due to erosional processes such as freeze-thaw.
+Ridges which form **on the sides (margins) of a glacial channel**, and are the result of the accumulation of debris due to erosional processes on valley sides such as freeze-thaw.

 #### End moraines